Economy

 Share

-CBN’s Salam-Alade provided further insight, explaining that the apex bank lacks existing banking relationships with LGAs, necessitating a profiling process for account signatories to ensure .
-“This is all about the standard procedure in the form of KYC (Know Your Customer),” he said, noting collaboration with the AGF’s office.
+CBN’s Salam-Alade provided further insight, explaining that the apex bank lacks existing banking relationships with LGAs, necessitating a profiling process for account signatories to ensure transparency.
+“This is all about the standard procedure in the form of KYC (Know Your Customer),” he said, noting ongoing collaboration with the AGF’s office.
 He urged ALGON to mobilize LGAs to approach CBN branches for documentation, promising resolution within 48 hours.
-Contrarily, ALGON’s Sam Akala disputed the CBN’s claim of outreach, stating no communication had received, though he affirmed ALGON’s readiness to support grassroots development.
+Contrarily, ALGON’s Sam Akala disputed the CBN’s claim of outreach, stating no official communication had been received, though he affirmed ALGON’s readiness to support grassroots development.

 Written by